queerhavenproject/queerhavenproject.github.io/content/en/Take Action/_index.md

 <a href="/static/letter.pdf" download>Click here to sign the call to action</a>

+After signing the letter, please send it to your local representatives.
+You can find contact information for the City of Ottawa mayor and city councillors by [clicking here](https://ottawa.ca/en/city-hall/mayor-and-city-councillors).

 As a collective, we can move towards the crucial change needed for our community.